These Numbers Show Favorable Signs for Genesis Healthcare Inc. (GEN)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Genesis Healthcare Inc. (GEN) is a “Underweight”.
 2 analysts offering their recommendations for the stock have an average rating of 3.50, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 0 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Genesis Healthcare Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $919.06M over the same period.The EPS is expected to grow by 103.80% this year, but quarterly earnings will post -14.40% year-over-year.
+Genesis Healthcare Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $919.06M over the same period.The EPS is expected to shrink by -696.10% this year, but quarterly earnings will post -14.40% year-over-year.
 Quarterly sales are estimated to shrink -19.10% in year-over-year returns.

 Genesis Healthcare Inc. (GEN) Top Institutional Holders